kubiosec/pixielabs-demo/readme.md

 ## 1. Setting up a k8s cluster
 For the sake of this demo I will be using a managed kubernetes cluster on the DigitalOcean platform.
-It should work on other clusters to, as I tested also on a self managed kubeadm cluster on AWS.
+It should work on other clusters to.
+I tested also on a self managed kubeadm cluster on AWS.
 Make sure your nodes have enough memory available.
 (8G or so)

 ## 2. Verify access to cluster